 Note: If you delete an instance, the instance is shut down and is permanently destroyed.
 You lose all configuration and data associated with that Traffic Manager instance.

 Upgrading and Downgrading

-Use the instructions in this section to upgrade and, where necessary, downgrade your Traffic Manager instance when a new version is released.
+This section contains details of how to upgrade and, where necessary, downgrade your Traffic Manager instance when a new version is released.